pshdev0/utils/coursera-auto-download/README.md

 *NOTES*

-1. Chrome seems not to like too many setTimeouts and during tests I found it slowed down after scanning around 33 students.
-If you leave it, it will still work, but you may want to limit the number of students downloaded at once via the START_INDEX and END_INDEX.
+1. Chrome seems not to like too many `setTimeout` commands and during tests I found it slowed down after scanning around 33 students.
+If you leave it, it will still work, but you may want to limit the number of students downloaded at once via the `START_INDEX` and `END_INDEX`.
 Maybe split your scans into two parts (0-24, 25-49) ?
 2. Since hacky code like this is a bit of an art, once I had to reboot my computer to reset Chrome because it got into a bit of a mess and wouldn't open the new tabs when the program was run.
-3. The bash code seems to be missing for some reason, so you'll have to unzip manually.
-However, it appears as a comment to remind me to add the unzip code later, so you can probably add it yourself if you wanted to have it auto unzip ! (see the bash filee `# unzip` line)
+3. The `unzip` command is not present in the bash script for some reason, I must have not saved it out properly, so you'll have to unzip manually or try adding it yourself.
+I will add this to the repo at a later date.